 I wonder sometimes when brethren ask a preacher to save them a certain time, two or three years ahead of time, if they really consider what they are doing.
-They are asking him to turn down every other invitation for that time, primitive Christianity.
-"The brotherhood" later to leave his home, his work either done or unpaid.
-Yet, still, they expect him to hold that cer- in order to return to God and be restored to union tain time for them without fail, regardless of circumstances of his part.
+They are asking him to turn down every other invitation for that time, to leave his home, his work either done or undone; his family sick or well; his bills paid or unpaid.
+Yet, still, they expect him to hold that certain time for them without fail, regardless of circumstances of his part.
 But, if it rains, and the roads are muddy; if it is dry, and the crops are not good; if some of the brethren's folks get sick or die; if they are busy; or afraid the weather will be bad, they feel perfectly free to write the preacher a few days ahead of time and tell him that they cannot now have the meeting, and never seem to consider that they have just about the same as beat him out of that much time.